-- A Transition Manager attends all the Year 5 and 6 Annual Review Meetings - All prospective families are invited to look around the school hosted by the Transition Manager - Formal and informal events are held for parents/carers and their children leading up to the start of Year 7 e.g. sharing of important information, social evening with Parents of Year 7 pupils - Bespoke transition packages are arranged to enable a smooth transition from Year 6 to 7 - Year 7 pupils attend a residential during the first half term which helps them develop positive relationships with their peers and staff - The Transition Manager is always available for individual meetings with parents/carers - If a pupil transfers to a school mid- year the relevant Key Stage Manager will work closely with the family, pupil and prospective new school to ensure a smooth transition - A Connexions Officer will attend all the Annual Reviews for Key Stage 4 and 5learners in order to give advice regarding the next stage of education - Manor Academy has close links with Trafford College, Loreto College, Salford College, Manchester College and Bridging the Gap and work together to develop bespoke transition packages which will include independent travel training - Students who access Manor College (Post 16) engage in regular work experience opportunities within the employability curriculum that is compulsory for all students - The curriculum has an emphasis on independence skills - There are opportunities for Year 13 and 14 students to participate in the "Bridging the Gap" project hosted by Manchester Metropolitan University.
+- A Transition Manager or the Admissions SLT member attends all the Year 5 and 6 Annual Review Meetings - All prospective families are invited to look around the school.
+We have an open evening to which any interested parents are invited as well as individual visits if parents need a bit more of a bespoke chat with school - Formal and informal events are held for parents/carers and their children leading up to the start of Year 7 e.g. sharing of important information, social evening with Parents of Year 7 pupils - Bespoke transition packages are arranged to enable a smooth transition from Year 6 to 7 - Year 7 pupils attend a residential during the first half term which helps them develop positive relationships with their peers and staff - The Transition Manager is always available for individual meetings with parents/carers - If a pupil transfers to a school mid- year the relevant Key Stage Manager will work closely with the family, pupil and prospective new school to ensure a smooth transition - A Connexions Officer will attend all the Annual Reviews for Key Stage 4 and 5 learners in order to give advice regarding the next stage of education - Manor Academy has close links with Trafford College, Loreto College, Salford College, Manchester College and Bridging the Gap and work together to develop bespoke transition packages which will include independent travel training - Students who access Manor College (Post 16) engage in regular work experience opportunities within the employability curriculum that is compulsory for all students - The curriculum has an emphasis on independence skills - There are opportunities for Year 13 and 14 students to apply for the "Bridging the Gap" project hosted by Manchester Metropolitan University.
 This is an exciting opportunity for learners to work within a bustling and vibrant organisation such as MMU in order to develop real skills for life.
 The young people work alongside the employees from MMU in areas such as catering, the library, maintenance, print services and engage in 3 placements throughout the year